rsksmart/devportal-1.0/rif/relay/operator-manual.md

 ## RIF Relay Transaction

-Another option is to use RIF Relay through a RIF Relay Provider.
 A RIF Relay Provider is a web3 provider and all transactions and calls are handled through it.
 Under the hood, the RIF Relay Provider uses a RIF Relay Client instance to interact with the RIF Relay Server.

 Here's a sample typescript snippet for relaying a transaction through the use of the RIF Relay Provider.